National Trust – Anglesey Abbey

 National Trust visits – Anglesey Abbey

-The gardens were designed to display all manner of species all year round there are some really interesting woodland areas aimed at kids to
+The gardens were designed to display all manner of species all year round and there are some really interesting woodland areas aimed at kids too.

 Loved the look of this tree house!

 Lots of urns, garden statues and sculptures dotted the grounds, with a range of influences.
-Some of them seem out of place, just randomly plonked around but they do give a really decadent feel to what is largely and unspoilt, natural woodland
+Some of them seem out of place, just randomly plonked around but they do give a really decadent feel to what is largely an unspoilt, natural woodland.

 Many impressive species create an awe-inspiring sight.
 Two of my favourites are the red dogwoods and the incredible silver birches.
 They’ve just planted another 100 or so!

-Well worth a visit if you are on holiday here in sunny Suffolk, it’s about an hour from us.
-Check out their website here
+Well worth a visit if you are on holiday here in sunny Suffolk, as it’s about an hour from us.
+Check out their website.